UK Regulator Proposes New Rules to Curb Google's Search Dominance

 Proposed Measures and Their Impact

-The CMA is considering several key measures to address Google's market dominance:
+The CMA is considering several measures to address Google's market dominance:

-1. Fair Ranking: Google may be required to implement new "fair ranking" principles for its search results, ensuring a more level playing field for businesses appearing in search 1.
+1. Fair Ranking: Google may be required to implement new "fair ranking" measures in its search results 1.

-2. Publisher Control: Publishers could gain more control over how their content is used in search results and AI-generated outputs, including Google's AI Overviews and Gemini AI Assistant 2.
+2. Publisher Control: Publishers could gain more control over how their content is used, including in AI-generated outputs 2.

-3. Choice Screens: Google's distribution partners, such as Apple, may be required to offer "choice screens" to help consumers more easily switch between search providers 1.
+3. Choice Screens: Google's distribution partners, such as Apple, may need to offer "choice screens" to help consumers switch between search providers more easily 5.

-4. Data Portability: Users could be given the ability to transfer their data, including search history, between different search services 2.
+1. Data Portability: Users might be allowed to transfer their data, including search history, between different services 2.

 Market Dominance and Advertising Costs

-The CMA's investigation, which began in January 2025, examined whether Google's position in search and advertising was delivering good outcomes for UK consumers and businesses 1.
-The regulator found that Google's dominance has led to higher search advertising costs than would be expected in a more competitive market 3.
+The CMA's investigation, which began in January 2025, examined whether Google's position in search and advertising was "delivering good outcomes" for UK consumers and businesses 1.
+The regulator found that Google's dominance has led to higher search advertising costs than would be expected in a more competitive market 5.

 Google's Response and Concerns